 It is not uncommon for people to undermine the young puppy’s natural desire to stick close to us.
 This can happen easily when calling a puppy to come for something they perceive as unpleasant.
-Common examples of this would be calling a dog to come away from other dogs, or calling a dog to come to have its nails clipped.
+Common examples of this would be calling a dog to come away from other dogs or calling a dog to come to have her nails trimmed.

-The first consideration when training a solid and predictable recall is to ensure that you only call your dog for something that he thinks is wonderful.
+The first consideration when teaching a solid and predictable recall is to ensure that you only call your dog for something that he thinks is wonderful.
 Treats.
 Games.
 Playtime.
 Walks.
 Going to the Park.
+Whatever he/she loves!

-Remember, if you call your dog to come to you and something wonderful happens when he gets to you, he is far more likely to repeat this behavior regularly.
-If, however, you call him to come to you and something that he does not like happens, he is going to stop coming when you call him.
+Remember, if you call your dog to come to you and something wonderful happens (every time!) when he/she gets to you, he/she is far more likely to repeat this behavior regularly.
+If, however, you call and something the pup finds unpleasant happens, they will stop coming when you call.